acmihal/oddball/README.md

     # oddball -h
     # oddball 9 3

+The program is also capable of exporting the formulation in CNF format for an external SAT solver:

+    # oddball 9 3 --cnf oddball_9_3.cnf --skip-solver
+    # kissat oddball_9_3.cnf | tee oddball_9_3.cert

+A certificate produced by an external solver can be reimported to print the solution:

+    # oddball 9 3 --cert oddball_9_3.cert

 ## Output

 The Solution section gives the balls to be weighed for each of the W weighings.
 For example: